yongli608/convert-rich-text/README.md

 `style: 'fontSize'` -- set an inline style using the given name and the value from the delta

-`add: function(node, value)` -- a hook for custom behavior, runs after logic for other options. e.g.
+`add: function(node, value[, dom])` -- a hook for custom behavior, runs after logic for other options. e.g.

 ```javascript
 convert(delta, {